qinghuannn/ACTION-NET/README.md

 This is the code for ACMMM 2020 paper 'Hybrid Dynamic-static Context-aware Attention Network for Action Assessment in Long Videos'.

+The code should be directly runnable with PyTorch v1.0.1.

 ## Rhythmic Gymnastics Dataset
 The Rhythmic Gymnastics Dataset can be downloaded from [here][1].